Species of Interest: Bats

 Daily activity: Nocturnal, with peak feeding at dusk and dawn (crepuscular).
 After feeding in the early morning, they’ll return to the daytime roost and hang out, in a slightly dormant state.
 After their evening feeding, they’ll usually rest.
 Females return to the roost often to nurse their young.

 Migrates?
-Both species will migrate locally.
-Their hiberancula are usually within several hundred miles of their summer roost, but some big brown bats will hibernate in their summer roost.
-(Some of the other species of bats found in New York, the “forest bats,” may migrate far to the south like birds.)
+The Little Brown bat species will migrate.
+Their hiberancula are usually within several hundred miles of their summer roost, big brown bats will hibernate in their summer roost.
+(Some of the other species of bats found in Louisiana, the “forest bats,” may migrate far to the south like birds.)

 Pair bonding style: Polygamous.
 Females raise young by themselves (although they share the roost with other females and their young).